Frequently Asked Questions

 Christian-Zionism

-In recent years, those behind the public campaign to demonize and delegitimize the State of Israel have opened up a new front in the Christian world.
-A few voices -- representing a very small minority of Christians -- have begun to attack Christian Zionism as an extreme and even heretical theological position because it gives credence to the truth that Israel's modern day restoration was not a political accident but rather was ordained by God.
+Those behind the public campaign to demonize and delegitimize the State of Israel have opened up a new front in the Christian world.
+A few voices representing a minority of Christians have begun to attack Christian Zionism as an extreme and even heretical theological position because it gives credence to the truth that Israel's modern-day restoration was not a political accident but ordained by God.

 There should be room for respectful disagreement among Christian denominations and theologians on politics and the scriptural significance of Israel, but many of today's attacks on Christian Zionism distort facts, history, and theology.

-Politically, the debate about Israel in the Christian world centers on whether one accepts the Palestinian narrative -- which demonizes and delegitimizes the people and State of Israel.
-This narrative distorts facts and rewrites history in an effort to vilify and demonize the people of Israel to the point that it is nothing but a new expression of age-old anti-Semitism.
+Politically, the debate about Israel in the Christian world centers on whether one accepts the Palestinian narrative, which demonizes and delegitimizes the people and the State of Israel.
+This narrative distorts facts and rewrites history to vilify and demonize the people of Israel to the point that it is nothing but a new expression of age-old antisemitism.

 Overview of Theologies vis-a-vis Israel